Sarileru Neekevvaru Story: Mahesh Babu And Rashmika Mandanna’s Movie To Have Rayalaseema Backdrop?

 Sarileru Neekevvaru is slated to arrive in theatres this Sankranti alongside Allu Arjun's Ala Vaikuntapuramlo.
 This impending clash has ruffled a few feathers and resulted in a cold war between Mahesh fans and 'Bunny Brigade'.

-So, are you looking forward to the big clash between Mahesh Babu Allu Arjun?
+So, are you looking forward to the big clash between Mahesh Babu and Allu Arjun?
 Comments, please!